awsdocs/aws-codeartifact-user-guide/doc_source/configure-service-events-codepipeline.md

 # Use an event to start a CodePipeline execution<a name="configure-service-events-codepipeline"></a>

- This example demonstrates how to configure an Amazon EventBridge rule so that an AWS CodePipeline execution starts when a package version in an CodeArtifact repository is published, modified, or deleted\.
+ This example demonstrates how to configure an Amazon EventBridge rule so that an AWS CodePipeline execution starts when a package version in a CodeArtifact repository is published, modified, or deleted\.

 **Topics**
 + [Configure EventBridge permissions](#configure-service-events-codepipeline-permissions)